danidev/microcosmos/readme.md

 # Faselunare || Microcosmos

+**THIS IS A TEMPORARY REPOSITORY OF THE LAST PROTOTYPE.**
+The official repository of this project will be published when the Microcosmos will be ready to production.

+---

 Microcosmos is a small (130X80mm) open-source electronic instrument, developed by Faselunare (Italy), aimed at prototyping electronic musical instruments and learning electronics, microcontroller programming and audio DSP.

 Microcosmos is made on top of a Teensy 4.1 board and features several encoders, buttons, it has an OLED color display, SD Card, audio I/O, MIDI I/O on Mini Jack and MIDI over USBHost.